callumlocke/plain-jsx/README.md

 $ bower install --save plain-jsx
 ```

+Or:

 ```sh
 $ npm install --save-dev plain-jsx
 ```

-Or just copy and paste it somewhere.
+Or you could just copy and paste [the plainJSX function](./index.js) into your app.

 ## status

-This is new and probably misses parts of JSX.
-[Open an issue](https://github.com/callumlocke/plain-jsx/issues) if there's something else it should do.

-Also needs tests (via testling?).
-PRs welcome.
+Seems to work fine.
+But it could do with some tests – PRs welcome!

 ## licence